scharris/sqljson-query/docs/README.md

 2) <img align="right" src="img/result-types-oval.dot.svg" alt="result types"> A TypeScript or Java source code file
    is generated for each query, which declares the result types for the objects appearing in the query results of the generated SQL for the query.
 The JSON value from each result row can be directly deserialized to the first result type declared in this file.
+For our example query specification, the following TypeScript source file is generated (Java source would be similar).

 ```typescript
 // The types defined in this file correspond to results of the following generated SQL queries.